AntonKrutikov/go_simple_plagiarism/README.md

 Returns JSON response with result or errors.

-__If target string can't be founded in text - return response with enmpty foundText value__
+__If target string can't be founded in text - return response with empty foundText value__

     go mod tidy
     go run plagiarism.go